psychemedia/storytelling-notes/three-sillies.md

 As they went home from the church that day they decided to wager with each other as to whose husband was the most stupid, and the one who, on the following Sunday, should be judged to have played her husband the greatest trick should thereafter go free from paying, and each of the two others would give twopence for their Sunday's half-pint.

-Next day the tailor's wife said to her husband, 'I have some girls coming to-day to help to card rny wool; there is a great deal to do, and we must be very busy.
+Next day the tailor's wife said to her husband, 'I have some girls coming to-day to help to card my wool; there is a great deal to do, and we must be very busy.
 I am so annoyed that our watchdog is dead, for in the evening the young fellows will come about to get fun with the girls, and they will get nothing done.
 If we had only had a fierce watchdog he would have kept them away.'

 'Yes,' said the man, 'that would have been a good thing.'